rism-digital/verovio-reference-book/_book/06-installing-or-building-from-sources/01-command-line.md

 Verovio codebase is C++17 compliant and is cross-platform.
 It has be tested on several operating systems and architectures.
 This sections describes how to build the command-line version of the toolkit from the command-line or using some of the most popular IDEs.
 There are currently no pre-build binaries of the command-line toolkit available since building it is very straight-forward.

+### Homebrew on macOS

+The easiest way to install Verovio on a Mac is to use [Homebrew](https://brew.sh). `brew install verovio` will install the latest stable release, while `brew install verovio --HEAD` will build and install the latest development version from GitHub.

 ### MacOS or Linux

 To build the the command-line tool, you need [CMake](https://cmake.org) to be installed on your machine as well as a compiler supporting C++17.
 The commands to build are the following: